 – The Hub locations

-Five of our six Starbucks locations also participate in a composting program with the University of Florida Field and Fork Gardens.
+Six of our seven Starbucks locations also participate in a composting program with the University of Florida Field and Fork Gardens.
 Starbucks locations provide coffee grounds, filters, and tea bags that the gardens then compost and use as a soil amendment.

 Sip Smarter: Skip the Straw